 - ✓ Students facing personal and educational obstacles are much more likely to not complete school.
-When young people fall behind in credits, there are limited options for credit recovery and a traditional high school setting is not always successful in reengaging them, yet few alternatives exist. - ✓ School discipline policies often contribute to student disengagement and lost credits.
+When young people fall behind in credits, there are limited options for credit recovery and a traditional high school setting is not always successful in reengaging them, yet few alternatives exist. - ✓ School discipline policies and lack of trauma informed practice in schools often contribute to student disengagement and lost credits.